Superheroing is something we learned to do.

-How you know when it’s time to take off the cape
+How do you know when it’s time to take off the cape?

 There will be a common denominator vibration to the stuff that keeps happening; you’ll see this pattern you do of ignoring your needs while you continue to press on with the other things and you’ll realize it is wreaking havoc.
 What we resist has a way of persisting, doesn’t it?